kelveden/ring-jwt/README.md

 Built on top of the excellent [auth0](https://github.com/auth0/java-jwt) JWT library.

-Once wired into to your ring server, the middleware will:
+Once wired into your ring server, the middleware will:

 * Search for a JWT token on each incoming request.
   - By default, it will parse the bearer token from the `Authorization` HTTP header but this behaviour can be overridden using the `find-token-fn` setting (see usage below).